Table of Contents

 STEP 6: Create Templates and URLs

-- Create templates in the app’s templates folder for rendering HTML.
+- Create templates in the app’s templates folder to render HTML.

 - Define URL patterns in urls.py to map views to specific pages.